 Veneers are generally pure porcelain, but various types of veneers on the market consist of composite materials.
-Some cosmetic dentists practicing near Wilkes-Barre, PA offer two types: Micro Dental veneers and Da Vinci veneers.
+Some cosmetic dentists near Wilkes-Barre, PA, offer two types: Micro Dental veneers and Da Vinci veneers.

 Many patients and dentists prefer durable and highly functional Micro Dental veneers.
 These veneers are made from high-quality materials and crafted using advanced techniques and technologies to ensure optimal results when it comes to enhancing tooth color or reshaping a chipped tooth.

 Da Vinci Veneers, on the other hand, are made of a material that’s thinner than regular porcelain.
 Popular among celebrity patients, these veneers look like natural teeth and also make good options for chips, discoloration, and gaps between teeth.